 Salted Caramel Sauce

-- 40 grams dark or semi-sweet chocolate chopped finely
+- 40 grams dark or semi-sweet chocolate chopped finely, or chocolate chips

 - Best way to check this is to keep your eye on the whites.
 Once they get glossy and you start seeing streaks formed by the whisk, it might be time to stop.